 This was added to your Recipe Box.

 We combined two of our favorite takeout soups into one you can make right at home.
 Don't rely on the delivery guy to bring you hot soup.
 You've got everything you need to do it yourself!
 If you've been looking for an egg drop soup recipe to make right at home, then you've come to the right place.
-This egg drop soup recipe is so easy, we know you'll be making it all the time.
+This Wonton Egg Drop Soup recipe is so easy, we know you'll want to make it all the time!

 - 1/4 pound ground pork